- Planning for the project 31 Mar 2018Outline the project objectives and approach.

-As detailed in the Stage Three Community Engagement Report (PDF KB), Council worked with a Community Panel to develop parameters (design criteria) for inclusion in the Site Brief.
+As detailed in the Stage Three Community Engagement Report (PDF 8.2 MB), Council worked with a Community Panel to develop parameters (design criteria) for inclusion in the Site Brief.
 Guided by the Site Vision and Objectives, the Panel worked hard to accommodate a number of economic, social, financial and environmental benefits.

 Council also invited feedback from the broader community via our Have Your Say page to test the ideas being explored by the Panel.
 We have shared the Community Panel's journey on our Have Your Say page and will continue to post engagement opportunities there.